Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ### AdventureExtras

 Contains additional examples that use assets from the other demos.
 For example scenes that demonstrate how different objects can be reused between demos.
 An explanation for these can be found [here]({% link _pages/manual/other/extras.md %}).
 Since extras are built on top of the other demos these also have to be imported and I recommend exploring them individually first.

+The AdventureArena demo found in the extras is a good next step up from the getting started tutorial.
+It shows basic usage of AAK in a full game without the added complexities of the hero or souls demos respective genres.

 ### AdventureHero